RvNovae/us-ger/README.md

 # US-GER: My personal keyboard layout

-Based on the standard US-Keyboard-Layout with extensions for the German language.
+Based on the standard US-Keyboard-Layout with extensions (mainly) for the German language.

 - `AltGr + a` = `ä`
 - `AltGr + s` = `ö`